rweckert/PowerShell-Alias.Action/README.md

 cd.desktop

-**Note:** After typing in "cd.d" you can press the tab key to have the rest of the alias.action command appear.
+**Tip:** After typing in " cd.d " press the tab key until the rest of the command appears.

-Example using the "set." prefix to load the Microsoft Settings "Lock Screen" options window:
+Example using the " set. " prefix to load the Microsoft Settings "Lock Screen" options window:

 set.lockscreen